Trefo/agdss/README.md

 Submit when finished labeling an image.

-Chose 'No labels in image' when there are no labels so that that the data is recorded correctly on the DB.
+Choose 'No labels in image' when there are no labels so that that the data is recorded correctly on the DB.